-A study over time looks for patterns over a period of time such as a month.
-We will observe animals growing over a period of time such as caterpillars.
+A frog will go through the A study over time looks for patterns over a period of stages of: egg, tadpole, time such as a month.
+We will observe animals froglet, frog. growing over a period of time such as caterpillars.